SEO Pricing Models Explained

 Advantages: Perfect for smaller companies or businesses with a tight budget who want to take their first digital steps.
 A good freelancer can usually get the basics in place and begin a digital marketing campaign for you.
 It also gives the business owner direct contact with the person doing the work which can be a plus point.

 Disadvantages: The old adage ‘buy cheap buy twice’ is very much applicable to SEO services and digital marketing.
 If things are done wrong, particularly using nefarious means to try and inflate short term results; untold damage can be done to a companies digital presence, that can be far more expensive to undo than having it done right in the first place.
+In many cases now it is impossible to recover websites or brands that have had black hat seo work done on them by someone with no accountability or thought for the businesses future.

 Low spend of £350 per month doesn’t buy enough skills, resources or time to deliver great results, so don’t expect a miracle.